npezza93/absorb_api/README.md

 course.chapters
 # To return a single chapters for a specific course
 course.find_chapter(id)

+# To return a collection of all resources available to a course
+course.resources
+# To return a single resource for a specific course
+course.find_resource(id)

+# To return a collection of all prerequisites to a course
+course.prerequisites

+# To return a collection of all lessons available to a course
+course.lessons
+# To return a single lesson for a specific course
+course.find_lesson(id)

 # To return a collection of associated enrollments given a collection of courses
 # Available conditions include modifiedSince and status